 The early aspirations were being overtaken by the possibilities that rapidly developing new technologies offered.
 How we had educated young people in the past was being challenged.
 Students now had the tools to research and create new knowledge themselves.

 The partnership wanted their approach to encompass that and to commit to a longer term association.
 Malcolm Moss was invited to return as a ‘critical friend’ to support a new vision.
 The concept of a virtual school was established, funded by Comenius in two year stages.

-Eurolink Virtual International School was born.
+Eurolink Virtual International School (ELvis) was born.

-2020 will be the 25th anniversary of the partnership.
 Over the years the partners have applied for a series of EU funded projects like Comenius and later Erasmus+ KA1 and KA2 and KA229.
 More information on these projects can be found using the menu tabs above.